Full Year Courses

 This course examines the forces shaping the history of the modern world.
 Emphasis is given to the changes brought about by the Enlightenment, revolutionary politics, the development of the modern nation-state, and industrialism.
 Students study colonialism, independence movements, and the conflicts engendered by the new nationalism of the 19th Century.
 A research paper, building on skills learned in 9th grade, is required.

 Grade: 11 Required

-Students analyze and explore the competing political philosophies and global trends that defined the turbulent period after WWI: nationalism, liberalism, imperialism, communism, fascism, independence movements, and decolonization.
-Integrated into this course is a study of 20thcentury United States history.
-A research paper is required, building on skills learned in the ninth and tenth grades.
+In this course, students analyze and explore the competing political philosophies and global trends that defined the turbulent period after WWI: nationalism, liberalism, imperialism, communism, fascism, independence movements, and decolonization.
+Integrated into this course is a study of 20th Century United States History.
+A research paper, building on skills learned in the 9th and 10th grades, is required.

 Fall Semester History Electives